Special Demonstration Squad: Litigation

 On 23 October 2014, the Metropolitan Police Service agreed to pay £425,000 to a woman called Jacqui whose child was fathered by former SDS operative Bob Lambert; she did not know at the time of their relationship that he was an undercover police officer.
 The payment was part of an agreement for her to drop her legal action alleging assault, negligence, deceit and misconduct by senior officers.
 She was a 22-year-old activist at the time of her relationship with Lambert – who was using the pseudonym Bob Robinson – and she gave birth to their son in 1985.
 When the boy was two years old his father vanished, and she told BBC News she had received psychiatric care after learning the officer's real identity.
 The unprecedented payment resulted from a legal battle with women who said they were duped into relationships with officers who were spying on them.
 Scotland Yard said it "unreservedly apologises for any pain and suffering" but added that "the Metropolitan Police Service has never had a policy that officers can use sexual relations for the purposes of policing".
 Scotland Yard had previously refused to either confirm or deny whether Bob Lambert was an SDS operative, despite his own admissions to journalists.
 However, it was forced to change its position in August 2014 after a legal ruling.
-Mr Lambert did not respond to BBC requests for comment on the settlement but had previously said that he wanted to apologise to women with whom he had relationships and that he had made some "serious mistakes".
+Lambert did not respond to BBC requests for comment on the settlement but had previously said that he wanted to apologise to women with whom he had relationships and that he had made some "serious mistakes".

 At the time of the October 2014 settlement there were 12 other legal claims relating to undercover officers still being fought.
 But Jules Carey of Bindmans lawyers, acting for Jacqui, said the legal battles so far suggested Scotland Yard wanted to maintain a "never say never" stance to sexual relations after the Met's lawyers argued there could be a hypothetical extreme situation where such a tactic was needed.
-Mr Carey said: "The Metropolitan Police are prepared to criticise the conduct of an individual officer, Bob Lambert.
+Carey said: "The Metropolitan Police are prepared to criticise the conduct of an individual officer, Bob Lambert.
 They are even prepared to be critical of the unit he was from – but they refuse to condemn the practice itself.
 It is time for the commissioner of Metropolitan Police to publicly commit to seeing the end of this shameful and abusive practice".

 In December 2018, the High Court ruled against a request that the Crown Prosecution Service should prosecute SDS officer Jim Boyling for the offences of rape, indecent assault, procurement of sexual intercourse and misconduct in public office.

 Apology

 Officer John Dines had a two-year relationship with campaigner Helen Steel while working undercover for the SDS.
-In 2016, Steel tracked down Dines in Australia; he apologised from the emotional suffering caused.
+In 2016, Steel tracked down Dines in Australia; he apologised for the emotional suffering caused.